 The final schedule and due dates will be communicated to interested parents and students on SCCCS' website.
 In year one, if the SCCCS charter is approved, after the beginning of the timeline specified herein, the schedule proposed below will be pushed forward and abbreviated to ensure all steps are followed within a shorter timeframe.
 Table 11: Timeline for Student Enrollment

 Мау Application forms available at school administrative office or online at the SCCCS website.
 Informational meetings to occur on a weekly basis at different times and on different days to accommodate working parents' schedules.
+At- tending an informational meeting is not required for a stu- dent to apply or attend SCCCS.
 First week of June All application forms due to SCCCS.
-Third week of June Public random drawing (if necessary) conducted by an uninterested party.
+Third week of June Public random drawing (if necessary) conducted by an un- interested party.
 Last week of June Admission notification and enrollment packets distributed to parent and children who have submitted application forms during the open enrollment period between May 1 st and June 15th and have been drawn in the public random drawing (if necessary).
 Approximately 2 Weeks Later or Mid-July Completed enrollment packets due back to SCCCS, which will include proof of immunizations, proof of residency, proof of age requirements, and proof of withdrawal from prior school as well as other items listed below